ChocTitans/Terraform-AWS-Cognito/README.md

 # Terraform-AWS-Cognito

-Terraform with aws cognito for TTV
+Terraform with aws cognito for TTV.